Not pet friendly

 This beautifully presented three bedroom townhouse is set amongst landscaped gardens, communal courtyard, and breathtaking scenery.
 You are only 10 minutes walk from historic Ballynahinch Castle Hotel with access to the woodland walks around the estate.

 No 4 is a fully restored chateau with features of the original stonework and is set across three floors.
-The property comes complete with fully equipped kitchen including combined washer/dryer, dishwasher and microwave.
+The property comes complete with fully equipped kitchen including electric cooker, combined washer/dryer, dishwasher and microwave.
 The dining area can seat upto 6 guests with access to a shared communal courtyard.
 The lounge area offers an open fireplace where you can relax after a day of touring around Connemara or walking through the Ballynahinch estate.

 There are three bedrooms and two bathrooms in this property with each located on the upper level.
 Layout as follows: